Updated: Nov 22, 2021

 So, while some English teachers try to teach you words that you will never use, I intend to teach you the immediately useful words, making it a ‘simply better’ way to improve your vocabulary.

 The word ‘where’ is open; it could be one of a million places you might go.
-Unlike a ‘closed’ question that requires a simple ‘yes’ or ‘no’ answer.
+This is unlike a ‘closed’ question that requires a simple ‘yes’ or ‘no’ answer.

 But you don’t need to know the million or so words for places, just a handful.
 Gradually, you can develop your range of ‘places’ words after you’ve learned these key places.